Henry Harleston Fleming papers

 Series 4.
 Published Music Scorebooks and Sheet Music is comprised of commercially published sheet music of various genres (in books and loose sheets) with the bulk ranging in classical, sacred choral, 20th century spirituals, musicals, motion picture and 20th century popular music.
 The scores are in various music parts and groups for men's voices (various parts); mixed voices; and SATB (soprano, alto, tenor, bass) chorus or choirs.
 The series also holds sizable scores from composers, George and Ira Gershwin, (including full opera music and text for Porgy and Bess); Rodger and Hammerstein musicals, and R. Nathaniel Dett spirituals.
 Of note is a signed copy of William Grant Still's "...And They Lynched Him on a Tree," (copyright 1941, and signed by Still on 17 February 1971).
 Dates indicated for scorebooks and sheet music is the original copyright dates.
 Due to the age many documents are in Fragile Condition and are indicated as such.

 Series 5.
-Audio-Visual Materials contains sound recordings: 33 1/2 rpm albums; cassette tapes; along with VHS videos, reel-to-reel and cassette tapes recorded by Fleming. *NOTE: The Avery Research does not possess the proper technology for reel-to-reel tape playback.
+Audio-Visual Materials contains sound recordings: 33 1/2 rpm albums; cassette tapes; along with VHS videos, reel-to-reel and cassette tapes recorded by Fleming. *NOTE: The Avery Research Center does not possess the proper technology for reel-to-reel tape playback.

 - Majority of material found within 1930-2000